Sleeved blanket

 A sleeved blanket is a body-length blanket with sleeves usually made of fleece or nylon material.
 It is similar in design to a bathrobe but is meant to be worn backwards (i.e., with the opening in the back).
-The product has been marketed by various brands but the Original company was 'Slanket' created by Gary Clegg then other companies like Snuggie, Snuggler, Doojo, Toasty Wrap, copying the brand later.
-It comes with varying sizes, colors and qualities of materials but similar basic design.
+The product has been marketed by various brands but the original company was Slanket created by Gary Clegg, then other companies like Snuggie, Snuggler, Doojo, Oodie and Toasty Wrap, copying the brand later.
+It comes in varying sizes, colors and qualities of materials but similar basic design.

 Popularity

-In late 2008 and early 2009 the Snuggie brand of sleeved blankets became a pop culture phenomenon, sometimes described humorously as a "cult".
+In late 2008 and early 2009, the Snuggie brand of sleeved blankets became a pop culture phenomenon, sometimes described humorously as a "cult".

 The product became famous after a direct response commercial promoting the product was aired.
-It was featured on television programs like Today where cast and crew donned Snuggie blankets for a segment which was described as looking like a Black Protestant choir.
+It was featured on television programs like Today, where cast and crew donned Snuggie blankets for a segment, which was described as looking like a Black Protestant choir.
 Others have described mass-snuggie wearing as looking like a Harry Potter convention.
 The Associated Press likened it to a "monk's ensemble in fleece" and proclaimed it the "ultimate kitsch gift".
-The Snuggie initially sold singly for $14.95, and later in sets of two for $19.95.
+The Snuggie brand sleeved blanket initially sold singly for $14.95, and later in sets of two for $19.95.

 The Slanket was mentioned in an episode of NBC's 30 Rock entitled "The Ones".
 The product has also been ridiculed as a "backwards robe" or simple reinvention of the coat on radio and television talk shows in the United States.
 Comparisons have also been made with the Thneed, a highly promoted, amorphous garment in the Dr. Seuss story, The Lorax.

-On January 30, 2009, a group organized a pub crawl wearing Snuggies in Cincinnati, Ohio.
-In the following months they went on to complete over 40 more across the nation.
+On January 30, 2009, a group organized a pub crawl wearing Snuggies in Cincinnati.
+In the following months, they went on to complete over 40 more across the nation.
 Later, a group organized a Snuggie pub crawl in Chicago to raise money for an African orphanage, which led to similar events throughout the United States.
-An employee at Americans for Tax Reform, a conservative think tank, started a Facebook page called "The Snuggie Cult" and convinced fellow conservatives including Joe the Plumber, Tucker Carlson, and Andrew Breitbart to pose wearing the robes.
+Derek Hunter, an employee at the conservative think tank Americans for Tax Reform, started a Facebook page called "The Snuggie Cult"; he convinced fellow conservatives including Joe the Plumber, Tucker Carlson, and Andrew Breitbart to pose wearing the robes.